-The ZENworks Agent UI shows both English and the local language chosen for viewing
+The ZENworks Agent UI shows both English and the local language chosen for viewing retrieves them.

-Explanation: ZENworks resources are loaded according to the locale of the process that retrieves them.
 When using regional settings, the ZENworks Windows service might be configured to use a different language than the user is configured to use.
 The result is that the strings from both languages are displayed.